netbirdio/kubernetes-operator/README.md

 helm repo add netbirdio https://netbirdio.github.io/kubernetes-operator
 ```
 2. (Recommended) Install [cert-manager](https://cert-manager.io/docs/installation/#default-static-install).
-1. (Recommended) Create a values.yaml file, check `helm show values netbirdio/kubernetes-operator` for more info.
+3. (Recommended) Create a values.yaml file, check `helm show values netbirdio/kubernetes-operator` for more info.
-1. Install using `helm install --create-namespace -f values.yaml -n netbird netbird-operator netbirdio/kubernetes-operator`.
+4. Install using `helm install --create-namespace -f values.yaml -n netbird netbird-operator netbirdio/kubernetes-operator`.

+> Learn more about the values.yaml options [here](helm/netbird-operator/values.yaml) and  [Granting controller access to NetBird Management](docs/values.md#granting-controller-access-to-netbird-management).
 #### Using install.yaml

 > [!IMPORTANT]
-> install.yaml only includes a very basic template for deploying a stripped down version of kubernetes-operator.
+> install.yaml only includes a very basic template for deploying a stripped-down version of Kubernetes-operator.
-> This excludes any and all configuration for ingress capabilities, and requires cert-manager to be installed.
+> This excludes any and all configurations for ingress capabilities and requires the cert-manager to be installed.

 ```sh
 kubectl create namespace netbird